32 New Things to Do in Raleigh, N.C., This Spring

 New Nightlife Spots

 Looking for some new nightlife options?
-Watts & Ward just opened as downtown's newest underground bar, serving up refreshing craft cocktails and bottled beer.
+Owner of the local-favorite Hibernian Restaurant & Pub and Raleigh Beer Garden (with world's largest selection of draft beer!)
+Niall Hanley just opened up Watts & Ward as downtown's newest underground bar.
+Watts & Ward serves up refreshing craft cocktails and bottled beer.
 This 6,000-square-foot, multi-room hideout is located in the basement of the historic Montague Building and offers a 1920s America atmosphere.

 Want to check out great views while sipping on a tasty beverage?
 Located at the new AC Hotel Raleigh North Hills, Level7 offers a European-inspired experience with N.C. spirit.
 This brand-new rooftop bar overlooks the North Hills area and is a great place to enjoy cocktails and tapas.